ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/IPropagatorFunctionCollection.rst

 IPropagatorFunctionCollection
 =============================

-.. py:class:: IPropagatorFunctionCollection
+.. py:class:: ansys.stk.core.stkobjects.astrogator.IPropagatorFunctionCollection

    object

    The list of propagator functions - affecting forces that you want to model for orbit propagation.

-.. py:currentmodule:: ansys.stk.core.stkobjects.astrogator
+.. py:currentmodule:: IPropagatorFunctionCollection

 Overview
 --------